 Managers are also required to make good faith efforts to achieve Lesley’s affirmative action and inclusion goals.
 However, preferences based on race, gender, or other personal characteristics are prohibited.
 Good faith efforts to achieve affirmative action and inclusion goals include outreach and recruitment initiatives to broaden the pools of qualified candidates from which employment decisions are made to include underrepresented populations.

 Applicants for admission and employment at Lesley are encouraged to identify their personal characteristics solely for purposes of advancing Lesley’s affirmative action and inclusion goals.

-Disclosing this information is voluntary.
-We will keep confidential any information that applicants provide, and use it only in a manner consistent with the law.
+Disclosure of this information is entirely voluntary.
+Any information provided will be kept confidential and used only in a manner consistent with the law.

-Employees, students, or applicants for employment or admission who believe they have been discriminated against in the employment or admissions process may contact the Human Resources Office at 617.349.8785 or firstname.lastname@example.org, or the Dean of Students/Interim Title IX Coordinator at 617-349-8539 or email@example.com.
+Employees, students, or applicants for employment or admission who believe that they have been discriminated against in the employment or admissions process may contact the Equal Opportunity & Title IX Coordinator at (617) 349-8809 or firstname.lastname@example.org or email@example.com.

 Retaliation is prohibited.
-At no time will employees, students, or applicants for employment or admission be subject to discipline or have their opportunities for admission or employment adversely affected by exercising their rights pursuant to this Policy.
+At no time will employees, students, or applicants for employment or admission be subject to discipline or have their opportunities for admission or employment adversely affected by exercising their rights pursuant to this Equal Opportunity and Inclusion Policy.

-Furthermore, employees, students, and applicants for admissions or employment shall not be subject to harassment, intimidation, threats, coercion, or discrimination because they have engaged in, or may engage in, any of the following activities:
+Further, employees, students, and applicants for admissions or employment shall not be subject to harassment, intimidation, threats, coercion or discrimination because they have engaged in, or may engage in, any of the following activities: